English Nederlands

 February 27, 2025

-HvA Mathematics student Sonny Speijer worked on flow in the gut and its application within our MetaHealth program in Work Package 3: In silico modeling.
-He wrote an article about this for The Network pages.
+HvA Mathematics student Sonny Speijer worked on modeling the transit of nutrients in the intestine and its application within our MetaHealth program in WP3: In silico modeling.
+He has written an article about this for The Network Pages.

 Read more